StarDylan/SemanticGraphLLM/docs/system-design.md

 to the ontology.
 If it doesn't conform, it's rejected and the Relation Finder is run again with feedback from the verifier.
 Otherwise, the generated knowledge graph is returned to the user.

+## System Components

+**Natural Language** - The source text that contains knowledge we wish to create a Knowledge Graph from.

+**Ontology** - The "schema" of the knowledge graph we wish to create.

+**Named Entity Recognition** - Finds proper nouns in the text.

+**Relation Finder** - Determines the relations between entities in the text and ontology.

+**Ontology Verifier** - Determines if the generated knowledge graph conforms to the ontology.

+**Return To User** - Returns the generated knowledge graph.